xiexh20/behave-dataset/challenges/cvprw24/README.md

 python cvprw24/evaluate_<task>.py ROOT <output dir>
 ```
 where `<task>` can be `human`, `object`, `joint`, or `tracking`, depending on your specific task.

+**Important note:** If you want to submit joints and vertices for the human reconstruction task, please save results as `np.float16` type.
+This is because codalab can only accept file smaller than 300MB.
+This will cause a tiny error difference smaller than 0.02mm, which is negligible.
+See discussion in [this issue](https://github.com/xiexh20/behave-dataset/issues/34).

 ## Submission
 Each participant is allowed to submit maximum 5 times per day and 100 submissions in total.